 Over time, even the most well-equipped handsets may start to slow down as junk accumulates in the form of cached data, unused files and apps, screenshots, downloads, and other items you’ve lost track of.
 Keeping storage clear on your device and removing apps you don’t use will help keep your phone running smoothly.
 If your device is over three years old, you may encounter performance issues regardless of how well you maintain your system.

 Here are a few tips to keep your Android device in ship shape.
 The example here is an LG V40 ThinQ running Android 10.
-Instructions may vary depending on the phone you have and the version of Android you are using.
+Instructions may vary depending on the phone you have and the version of

 Each app on your phone has its own cached data — junk files that you can trash.
 These can slow down your system.
 Here’s how to give them the boot.